BAM-hub/laragigs/README.md

 # LaraGigs
 Laragigs a website for posting jobs aka gigs built with laravel.
-The Project is based on a youtube tutorial by Traversy Media I made Changes to the project that I will discuss later.
+The Project is based on a youtube crash course by Traversy Media I made Changes to the project that I will discuss later.

 ## :man_technologist: Built With
 * Laravel